 First, we will discuss the most common elements, what is known as the Psychometric Test, then dive deeper into the less common parts such as the analytical test, the one-way video interview, and the business case.

-The Bain Aptitude Test
+The Bain Aptitude Test or Bain SOVA assessment

 You will encounter three different types of questions in this part of the test.

-- Verbal Reasoning evaluates your skill to understand complex information under time pressure.
+- The Bain Verbal Reasoning test evaluates your skill to understand complex information under time pressure.
 In this format, you have to read one or more paragraphs to answer a multiple-choice question.
 Either you can select a specific answer or have to indicate if a given statement is true, false, or no statement can be supported based on the information in the text.
 For specific examples of what you will encounter at the Bain Online Test, look at SHL’s website on verbal reasoning.

 The Bain Personality Test